Skip to content

 Structure Purpose

-Q2MMMolecule Cartesian geometry, topology, and optional Hessian
+Molecule Cartesian geometry, topology, and optional Hessian

-ReferenceData QM reference values (energies, frequencies, geometries)
+ObservationSet QM reference targets (energies, frequencies, geometries, eigenmatrix terms)

 These models have no knowledge of MM3, AMBER, CHARMM, or any file format.
 Parsers and savers translate between external formats and internal models at the boundary.